-Volunteer with the CSA — You’re needed
+Volunteer with the CSA — Your help is needed!

 The CSA is looking for volunteers to fill the position of provincial or territorial representative, who will organize a local chapter of the Canadian Spondylitis Association in their province or territory.